CTF-Citadel/ctf-citadel.github.io/src/content/docs/doc/challenges.md

 ---
-title: WebApp Reference
+title: Challenges
-description: Reference for WebApp
+description: Documentation for Challenges
 ---

 Reference pages are ideal for outlining how things work in terse and clear terms.